Mc-Zen/tidy/src/tidy.typ

 ///           `show-parameter-list` and `show-parameter-block` or a dictionary with
 ///           functions for the same keys.
 /// - enable-tests (boolean): Whether to run docstring tests.
+/// - enable-cross-references (boolean): Whether to enable links for cross-references.
 /// - colors (auto, dictionary): Give a dictionary for type and colors and other colors.
-If set to auto, the style will select its default color set.
+///          If set to auto, the style will select its default color set.
 /// -> content
 #let show-module(
   module-doc,